Great Central Road: Permits and quarantine restrictions

 When heading from the Northern Territory to Laverton there is an amnesty bin for Quarantine WA 20 km outside of Laverton.
 All passenger vehicles are to stop and dispose of all quarantine risk material that is stated on the sign, including all fresh fruit, vegetables, honey, seed, potatoes, onions and other such plants.
 This area has a mobile inspector from time to time and there is risk of fines if travellers are stopped and offending material is found.

-There are fuel supplies at the following locations along the route.
-The distances below are relative to Laverton.